DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - 4 Fire Mana

 ### Eclipse
-"The Hungering Darkness consumes all."
+"The hungering darkness consumes all."
 - Apply 1 Vulnerable to all enemies.
 - Warp every Flooded tile.
 - Channel 1 Fire Mana.